CookiePLMonster/CookiePLMonster.github.io/_posts/2023-10-21-juiced-acclaim-and-pc-demos.md

 ## DNAS Bypass

-On the PlayStation 2, online multiplayer was protected by [Dynamic Network Authentication System (DNAS)](https://en.wikipedia.org/wiki/DNAS), an authentication protocol that ensured pirated game copies couldn't access the online functionality.
+On the PlayStation 2, online multiplayer was protected by [Dynamic Network Authentication System (DNAS)](https://en.wikipedia.org/wiki/DNAS){:target="_blank"}, an authentication protocol that ensured pirated game copies couldn't access the online functionality.
-Sony kept this service up for long after the PS2's end of life, but finally took it offline on {{ "2016-04-04" | date: page.date-format }}, leaving unmodified games unable to play online.
+Sony kept this service up for long after the PS2's end of life, but finally took it offline on {% include elements/time.html date="2016-04-04" %}, leaving unmodified games unable to play online.
 As DNAS was not responsible for the actual online functionality, only for authentication, DNAS Bypass codes have been created for various games to circumvent the authentication entirely.
-Thanks to the {{ ps2online_link }} project, the final version of Juiced has a DNAS Bypass patch that allows people to play online through [OpenSpy](http://openspy.net/), but that patch didn't work for the prototypes.
+Thanks to the {{ ps2online_link }} project, the final version of Juiced has a DNAS Bypass patch that allows people to play online through [OpenSpy](http://openspy.net/){:target="_blank"}, but that patch didn't work for the prototypes.

 With my DNAS Bypass, Acclaim prototypes can connect to OpenSpy and online play is possible just like in the final game!
 Prototypes and retail games see each other's lobbies, but they cannot enter them -- so it is not possible to accidentally ruin someone else's fun by joining their game with the wrong version of the game.